ABotond/linux-hc-sro4/README.md

 About
 -----

+*This is an updated version of the original repo, supporting the newest Raspbian (state 2023-04-10)*

 The HC-SRO4 is an ultrasonic distance sensor to be attached on 2 5V GPIO pins.
 This driver uses the interrupt logic of the GPIO driver to measure the distance in a non-blocking, precise and load-independend way.
 Unlike